Caboose SLSF 1202

 RogerRT Staff Member Staff Member Frisco.org Supporter

-I have to agree with Paul, 100% #1202.
-2 more points, in the 1982 photo notice in the lower right hand corner of the black box were someone spray painted out some of the old COTS info.
-They didn't quite keep it in the white border, you can see this overspray, especially in the bottom part, in Jeff's photos.
-Also every letter & number in the black box in both photos match perfectly.
-Well done, a lot of people have tried to figure this one out!!!
+They did not quite keep it in the white border, you can see this overspray, especially in the bottom part, in Jeff's photographs.
+Also every letter and number in the black box in both photographs match perfectly.

 Roger